multihack/multihack-web/README.md

 Save your project as a ZIP archive and use it in your favourite native IDE.

-### Deploy Instantly

-Upload a project with a least an **index.html** and your project will be instantly deployed via [HyperHost](https://github.com/RationalCoding/hyperhost).

-You can even run Node servers *in your browser*!

 ### Works Offline

 When your internet connection drops, MultiHack lets you keep working without interruptions.